 Supply constraints also put a crimp on iPhone 6 sales.

 “While our team managed the manufacturing ramp better than ever before, we could have sold many more iPhones with greater supply,” Cook said, “and we are working hard to fill orders as quickly as possible.”

 Still, the iPhone 6’s opening weekend sales of 10 million units represented substantial growth.
 The iPhone 5s and 5c racked up 9 million sales a year earlier, while the iPhone 5 hit 5 million before that.
 By comparison, the original iPhone recorded first-weekend sales of “just” 700,000 units in 2007.

 iPhone 6 launch: The end of an era for Apple

 In some ways, the iPhone 6 and 6 Plus represented the peak of Apple’s launch-weekend frenzy.
 Today, Apple no longer makes a big deal about topping its opening-weekend numbers each and every year.
-With smartphone sales tailing off, Cupertino doesn’t even reveal how many units it sells.
+Extensive online sales now take the place of long lines snaking outside Apple Stores around the world.
+And, with smartphone sales leveling off, Cupertino doesn’t even reveal how many units it sells.

 However, after a weekend of iPhone launch fun, we kind of miss the milestone sales announcements if we’re totally honest!
-Even if it does make sense for Apple to not keep setting nigh-insurmountable records each year.
+Even if it does make sense for Apple, which simply cannot keep setting new, nigh-insurmountable sales records each year.